cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 * Fields of a class that are declared static or transient are ignored during schema generation.
 This means that the record type must have at least one non-transient and non-static field.
 For example, the ``java.util.Date`` class has only static and transient fields.
-Therefore a record type of ``Date`` is not supported and will result in an exception when the dataset is created.
+Therefore a record type of ``Date`` is not supported and will result in an exception when the Dataset is created.

-* A dataset can only be used in ad-hoc queries if its record type is completely contained in the dataset definition.
+* A Dataset can only be used in ad-hoc queries if its record type is completely contained in the Dataset definition.
-  This means that if the record type is or contains a parametrized type, then the type parameters must be present in the dataset definition.
+  This means that if the record type is or contains a parametrized type, then the type parameters must be present in the Dataset definition.
 The reason is that the record type must be instantiated when executing an ad-hoc query.
-  If a type parameter depends on the jar file of the application that created the dataset, then this jar file is not available to the query execution runtime.
+  If a type parameter depends on the jar file of the application that created the Dataset, then this jar file is not available to the query execution runtime.

   For example, you cannot execute ad-hoc queries over an ``ObjectStore<MyObject>`` if the ``MyObject`` is contained in the application jar.
-However, if you define your own dataset type ``MyObjectStore`` that extends or encapsulates an ``ObjectStore<MyObject>``, then ``MyObject`` becomes part of the dataset definition for ``MyObjectStore``.
-See the Purchase application for an example.
+However, if you define your own Dataset type ``MyObjectStore`` that extends or encapsulates an ``ObjectStore<MyObject>``, then ``MyObject`` becomes part of the Dataset definition for ``MyObjectStore``.
+See the :doc:`Purchase </examples/Purchase/index>` application for an example.

 Parameterized Types